Sunil-Pradhan/javascript-cheatsheet/README.md

 </div>
 <br/>

-### Typeof operator:
+### `typeof` operator:

-The typeof operator is used to get the data type of its operand.
+The `typeof` operator is used to get the data type of its operand.
 The operand can be either a literal or a data structure such as a variable, a function, or an object.

 ```javascript
 var a = 10;